 IFAI Celebrates 10 Years of Service to Indian Country

-Number of Farms with AI/AN Operators in 2012
+Number of AI/AN Farms in 2022

-Number of Farms with AI/AN Operators in 2017
+Number of AI/AN PRODUCERS in 2022

 Our mission is to enhance the health and wellness of tribal communities by advancing healthy food systems, diversified economic development, and cultural food traditions.